 Ohm, Nada, Sadhana, the essence of sound 4

-So it is quite clear to see that through music, vibration, and overtones, there lies a whole universe to be discovered, and by concentrating on these matters one may find oneself entering into avenues of experience previously unthought of.
-The tanpura is, therefore, clearly one of the main tools used for discovering these mystical realms, and if tuned and played correctly, it can consequently help us to open up the ears and consciousness to the ever-widening horizons of universal awareness.
+It is clear that through music, vibration, and overtones, a whole universe awaits discovery.
+By concentrating on these elements, one may find themselves entering realms of experience previously unimagined.
+The tanpura is, therefore, clearly one of the key tools used to explore these mystical dimensions.
+If tuned and played correctly, it can help open our ears and consciousness to the ever-expanding horizons of universal awareness.

 "The paradox, therefore, is that the quality of sound is silence.
-In silence it is omnipotent, omniscient, and omnipresent.
-It was in that view the universe was conceived in sound.
+In silence, it is omnipotent, omniscient, and omnipresent.
+It was in this view that the universe was conceived in sound.
 It is born in sound.
 The universe is the result of an idea.
 Every idea is the result of a sound.
 As no creation of any kind is possible without an idea behind it, so every creation is the result of a non-vibratory sound.
 The unseen, the unheard.
-Sound creates air, atmosphere, and climate, and then only it reaches the stage of vibration."
+Sound creates air, atmosphere, and climate, and then only does it reach the stage of vibration."

-So, would it be true to say that finally, through the intense study and concentration on sound and vibration in all its infinite forms, that we end up in the all-encompassing, omnipresent Supreme Silence?
+So, could it be true to say that, ultimately, through intense study and concentration on sound and vibration in all its infinite forms, we find ourselves arriving at the all-encompassing, omnipresent Supreme Silence?

 < Previous page